 Encourage learning as a parent or carer

 More and more educational resources are becoming available to learn about money.
-Topics include avoiding financial scams, budgeting and generally preparing for a more secure future.
+Topics include avoiding financial scams, budgeting, debt, saving, investing and generally preparing for a more secure future.

 It was many years after starting work that I really started to understand money.
 Even though my first job was in a bank from age 17!
 Only now do I realise the financial errors I made, and the opportunities I missed.

 The stories and inspiration provided in this book should help your kids and grandkids get off to a better start!

 2021 saw the first maturities of Child Trust Funds.
 You may remember these were introduced by the government 20 years ago.
 Vouchers were provided for children born between 1st September 2002 and 2nd January 2011.

 Young people turning 18 will gain access to this money on their birthday, so it’s a good time to discuss options.
 The amount of money available depends on the parents’ choice of investment fund and how much they added above the government’s initial contribution.

 For children born after 2nd January 2011, Junior ISAs are available now, albeit without a boost from the government.
 This can be a good option to build up a tax free lump sum for your kids reaching age 18.
 Read more about Junior ISAs in my article here.

 You’ll find more information about Child Trusts Funds from the government’s Money Helper service.
 This also includes guidance on whether you should consider switching to a Junior ISA.